-Table 3: Parking for People with Disabilities Car park used for: Car park size Up to 200 Bays Over 200 Bays Employees and visitors to business premises Individual bays for each disabled employee plus 2 bays or 5% of total capacity, whichever is greater 6 bays plus 2% of total capacity Shopping, recreation and leisure 3 bays or 6% of total capacity, whichever is greater 4 bays plus 4% of total capacity
+Table 3: Parking for People with Disabilities Car park used for: Car park size Up to 200 Bays Over 200 Bays Employees and visitors to Individual bays for each disabled 6 bays plus 2% of total business premises employee plus 2 bays or 5% of capacity total capacity, whichever is greater Shopping, recreation and 3 bays or 6% of total capacity, 4 bays plus 4% of total leisure whichever is greater capacity

-Application of this standard would result in 10 spaces in a 200 bay car park at business premises and 12 spaces in a 200 bay car park serving shops.
-There is some concern, however, that in areas of high parking restraint this may not give sufficient spaces, hence there should be a check that a minimum standard of one space per 750 sq. metres of non-residential development is being met by the application of this ratio.

-In addition, a larger number of spaces for disabled people may be required by the Council in facilities where a higher proportion of disabled users/visitors will be expected, for example at medical facilities, residential care homes and some community facilities.

-Parking spaces for people with disabilities should be at least 3.6 metres wide and 6.0 metres long, in order to allow occupants of vehicles to get in and out of vehicles safely and to provide access to the rear of the vehicle for wheelchair storage.
+- 5.2 Application of this standard would result in 10 spaces in a 200 bay car park at business premises and 12 spaces in a 200 bay car park serving shops.
+There is some concern, however, that in areas of high parking restraint this may not give sufficient spaces, hence there should be a check that a minimum standard of one space per 750 sq. metres of non-residential development is being met by the application of this ratio. - 5.3 In addition, a larger number of spaces for disabled people may be required by the Council in facilities where a higher proportion of disabled users/visitors will be expected, for example at medical facilities, residential care homes and some community facilities. - 5.4 Parking spaces for people with disabilities should be at least 3.6 metres wide and 6.0 metres long, in order to allow occupants of vehicles to get in and out of vehicles safely and to provide access to the rear of the vehicle for wheelchair storage.
 This is equivalent to 2.4m x 4.8m, with an additional 1.2 metres at the side and end of the bay.
-They should be provided with a dropped kerb when there is a pedestrian route at the other side of the parking bay (diagram 2).

-Disabled parking should be provided on firm and level ground and as close as possible to the main entrance of the building.
+They should be provided with a dropped kerb when there is a pedestrian route at the other side of the parking bay (diagram 2). - 5.5 Disabled parking should be provided on firm and level ground and as close as possible to the main entrance of the building.
 Spaces should be marked with the British Standard "Disabled" symbol in accordance with BS3262 Part 1.
 Any parking fee concessions should be stated clearly at the parking space.